bazurbat/jagen/README.md

 ## Build system internals

-The build system is generated from a set of rules represented by dictionaries (key-value pairs) which are found in "rules.lua" files across "layer" directories.
-Each rule defines some piece of information about a "package", like build stages, location of source directory and so on.
-Rules with the same names are merged across layers and the final result is used in generation.
+The build system is generated from a set of rules represented by tables (key-value pairs) which are found in `rules.lua` and `pkg/<name>.lua` files across layer directories.
+Each rule defines some piece of information about a
+package: build stages, type, location of source directory and so on.
+Rules with the same name are considered as belonging to the same package but evaluated independently at the point of reference.
+So, mentioning the package in the "requires" list of a package which has template and config will produce different result from standalone "define_rule" declaration.
+Also order of rules matters, both in the rules file and across layers.
+See the `define_rule` function in `src/Package.lua` file for complete information about evaluation logic.

-Dependency information and build command goes into `build.ninja` file in the `build` directory, additional package specific environment goes into "include script" in the `include` directory.
+Package dependencies and build commands are written to `build.ninja` file in the `build` directory, additional package specific environment goes into "include scripts" in the `include` directory.
 All code dealing with include script generation is in `src/Script.lua` file which can be used as a reference.
+Dependencies are resolved by touching specifically named files in the build directory after the command succeeded, see the generated `build.ninja` for details.

-Build stages are handled by `jagen-pkg` which includes `pkg.sh` which contains definitions of default stages and some utility functions for usage in user defined build scripts.
-It is the actual "engine" of the build system.
+Build stages are executed by `jagen-pkg` script which includes `pkg.sh` file which contains definitions of default stages and some utility functions for usage in user defined build scripts.
+It is an actual "engine" of the build system.
+Every build stage is "stateless", in a sense that a name and a config of a package is all that the `jagen-pkg` needs to find all necessary files and execute the stage.

 Layers, build type and directory locations are set in 'config.sh' which is generated during project initialization.
 It is also included indirectly in